 Judith holds a First Class BA (Hons) in Philosophy and Theology from the University of Oxford, a Postgraduate Certificate of Education from the University of Cambridge, and a Masters in Education (with Distinction) from the University of Cambridge.
 She has many years' experience in education and educational research in the UK, Zimbabwe and Turkey, in Philosophy, Religion and English Literature.
-Her Masters dissertation, Recognition in the life narratives of ex-offenders and former addicts in Higher Education, an ethnographic study at an educational project in South London, using life-narrative interviews, was supervised by Dr Philip Gardner.
+Her Masters dissertation, The significance of 'Recognition' in the life narratives of ex-offenders and former addicts in Higher Education', an ethnographic study at an educational project in South London', using life-narrative interviews, was supervised by Dr Philip Gardner.

 PhD student at the University Of Cambridge Institute Of Criminology from 2015